Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Application: Tax Competition between US States

-Table 3 reports the degree distribution across all nodes (states), splitting for in-networks and out-networks.
+Given common time shocks $\alpha _{t}$ in (\ref{BC Estimation}), row-sum normalization is required and ensures $\sum_{j}W_{0,ij}=1$.
+Hence, for every state $i$, there will be at least one economic neighbor state $j^{\ast }$ that impacts it, so $W_{0,ij^{\ast }}>0$.
+This just reiterates that social interactions matter.
+On the other hand, our procedure imposes no restriction on the derived columns of $\hat{W}_{econ}$.
+It could be that a state does not affect any other state.
+To see this in more detail, the final rows of Table 3 report the degree distribution across states, splitting for in-networks and out-networks.
 In $W_{geo}$, the in-degree is by construction equal to the out-degree, as all ties are reciprocal.
-The greater sparsity of the network of economic neighbors is again reflected in the degree distribution being lower for $\hat{W}_{econ}$ than for $W_{geo}$.
-In $\hat{W}_{econ}$ the dispersion of in- and out-degree networks is very different (as measured by the standard deviation), being near double for the in-degree.
-This asymmetry in $\hat{W}_{econ}$ further suggests that some highly focal or influential states drive tax setting behavior in other states.
+The greater sparsity of the network of economic neighbors is reflected in the degree distribution being lower for $\hat{W}_{econ}$ than $W_{geo}$.
+In $ \hat{W}_{econ}$, the dispersion of in- and out-degree networks is very different (as measured by the standard deviation), being nearly nine times higher for the in-degree.
+Hence one reason for so few reciprocal ties being in the economic network is that out-degree network ties are rarely also in-degree ties.